Design symbology for a thematic map in ArcGIS Pro

 The green color is very dark and overwhelms the map.
 You'll make the green layer blend with the layers underneath, instead of hiding them.

 - In the Contents pane, make sure the GlobalBackground layer is selected.
-On the ribbon, click the Appearance tab.
+On the ribbon, click the Feature Layer tab.
 In the Effects group, for Layer Blend, choose Screen.

 Layer blending determines how layers combine with the layers underneath.
 The expected result for this blend mode is to recolor everything except white to a shade of green.
 But instead the map returns to gray.
 You'll investigate the basemap to discover why it was not recolored.